 The Writing on The Wall

-To understand the work of this artist, you must first look at the outsider art many people label as “just graffiti.”
-Within the art forms “on the street,” each has a tight-knit group of supporting artists, rivalries and levels of expertise — just as in traditional art culture.
+To understand the work of this artist, you must first look at the outsider art many people label as just graffiti.
+But the art created “on the streets” has a tight-knit group of supporting artists, rivalries and levels of expertise — just as in “traditional” art culture.

 Understanding Street Art

 Graffiti can be broken into two genres.
 The first is street art comprised of stencils, paintings and stickers.
 The second is lettering, which is also known as graffiti writing.

 At one end of the spectrum, lettering may consist of a simple word thrown up with a marker to tag a gang’s territory.
 At the other end, it is the finely tuned, stylized and distinctive lettering recognizable to all street artists, and which represents the best of the best.

 Graffiti lettering has a rich history, recognizable inspirations (period pop-culture personalities, television shows and movies, as examples) and masterful artists held in great esteem by emerging graffiti writers.